ARMmbed/mbed-os/features/cellular/README.md

 ## Known limitations

-**Please note that as a first release framework, this content is subject to change and may break code that uses it.**
+**Please note that this is a first release of Cellular framework and is subject to further development in future.**

 Only UDP is supported when using AT commands to control sockets in an IP stack built into the cellular modem.
 If TCP is required, use the PPP/LWIP stack.